 Because of the advent of display-esque serif fonts, they don't always feel boring and old-fashioned.
 But, those little flicks from the ends of letters conjure a familiarity and untapped nostalgia that harks back to a time when newspapers rules and what we read in them was gospel.
 As such, a lot of new companies trying to gain a following rely on this combo to bring a sense of reliance paired with approachability.

-Display/Serif - This is perhaps the most common pairing that we’ll see online, and for good reason.
+Display/Serif - This is perhaps the most common pairing that we'll see online, and for good reason.
 Display fonts are lucky in that they can traverse the serif boundary and be either.
 Display fonts draw the eye in a big way, making us linger for longer, and as such, become a popular choice of header for click-baiters and spinners.
-Those people who are trying to drag traffic in through ads and crosslinks are prone to this choice.
-The display font might say something shocking that makes us take note, but then the serif font assumes an air of authority, and makes us feel confident in the information we’re reading.
+Those people who are trying to drag traffic in through ads, social media headers, and crosslinks are prone to this choice.
+The display font might say something shocking that makes us take note, but then the serif font assumes an air of authority, and makes us feel confident in the information we're reading.

 Spin sites and politically charged blogs/news sites often sport this combo for a quick and convincing one-two combo.